LukePhairatt/LaserHandEyeCalibration/README.md

-The MATLAB codes show the implementation of a Hand-Eye calibration for line laser scanners based on Tsai paper ![paper][paper] and some of his toolbox ![lib][lib].
+The MATLAB codes show the implementation of a Hand-Eye calibration for line laser scanners based on Tsai ![paper][paper] and some of his ![toolbox][lib].
 The code computes homogeneous transformation of a laser scanner frame w.r.t a robot tool frame (aka hand-eye calibration).

 The coordinate frames for the calibration problem are shown below.